 In my opinion, the six-minute video Gastrointestinal Risk with NSAIDs, produced by the American Gastroenterology Association (AGA) provides factual reason enough to consider switching from NSAIDs to plant-based pain relief.

 Natural pain management is nothing new.
-Nature's medicine cabinet has contained the answers for pain relief for centuries.
-There are many botanical and herbal substances that have proven effective, safe and free of NSAIDs side effects.
+For centuries, nature has contained the answers for pain relief.
+There are many botanical and herbal substances that have proven effective, safe and without any NSAIDs side effects.

-Here are three trusted high quality natural products helpful in attaining pain relief from arthritis, joint pain, injury or surgery:
+Here are three trusted high quality natural products that may be helpful in attaining back pain and joint pain relief from injury, surgery or arthritis:

 For complete background information and our personal testimonies on each, click on the following link: Three natural pain products.

 Non prescription NSAIDs are not risk free; don’t over medicate--FDA

 “Non-prescription NSAIDS join more than 700 other over-the-counter (OTC) drugs that would have required a prescription only 20 years ago, according to the Consumer Healthcare Products Association (CHPA), which represents the leading manufacturers and distributors of OTC medicines and nutritional supplements,” as quoted in the Food and Drug Administration (FDA) publication, Now Available Without a Prescription.